stripe/stripe-go/.github/pull_request_template.md

 - [ ] Remove any code that is unneeded/commented out, including unnecessary log entries.
 - [ ] Prefer top-level conditional checks vs nested `if`s
+- [ ] Prefer loops over an array of keys over duplicating assignment code.
+- [ ] Prefer small, well-named methods, to large methods.
 - [ ] Ensure there are no secrets/keys in the code
-- [ ] Ensure there there are no merge conflicts
 - [ ] Ensure that any future changes documented in code use a `TODO` prefix
 - [ ] All constants should be uppercase and, if possible, located in a centralized `constants.cls`
 - [ ] All variable and test names are descriptive
 - [ ] Avoid any variable or method names like `order2`.
 Always name the object what it represents.
 - [ ] Ensure all `debugger` entries and other debug-only breakpoints are removed
 - [ ] There are no magic numbers.
 Descriptive constants are used instead.
+- [ ] Use global constants for magic strings instead of duplicating the string across the codebase
 - [ ] Don't use instance variables unless they are required.
 Prefer `const` or locally scoped variables.
 - [ ] Automated tests are all passing
 - [ ] Code review from Appiphony
-- [ ] Product review from Stripe.
-Make sure this PR is installed on a sandbox account which Stripe has access to and indicate which sandbox account is used in the PR.
+- [ ] Make sure this PR is installed on a sandbox account which Stripe has access to and indicate which sandbox account is used in the PR.
+- [ ] Ensure there there are no merge conflicts
+- [ ] Do not check in developer specific configuration files (eg. sdfx-config.json / DS_Store files)
+- [ ] Ensure you're not accidentally overriding changes or deleting files in main.

 ### Test plan